kyteidev/Flux-Editor/README.md

 ## Known Issues <a name="known-issues"></a>

-- Caret height is not corrent on the first line (probably webview issue)
+- Caret height is not correct on the first line in the editor (probably webview issue)

 ## Contributing <a name="contributing"></a>

 See [CONTRIBUTING.md](https://github.com/kyteidev/FluxEditor/blob/dev/CONTRIBUTING.md).

+## Credits <a name="credits"></a>

+- The search bar was inspired by VSCode and Zed

 ## Copyright and Licenses <a name="license"></a>